More young people are being hospitalized for the coronavirus

 TOPEKA, Kan.
-(KSNT) — Health officials in Kansas are warning that the coronavirus is impacting more young people.
+(KSNW) – Health officials in Kansas are warning that the coronavirus is impacting more young people.

-According to Kansas Department of Health and Environment (KDHE) Secretary, Dr. Lee Norman, the state is seeing children as young as newborns, test positive for the virus.
+According to the Kansas Department of Health and Environment (KDHE) Secretary Dr. Lee Norman, the state is seeing children as young as newborns, test positive for the virus.

 “Young people are not invincible,” said Norman.